-Invasive alien species is a living organism (animal or plant) that has been introduced by humans, either intentionally or unintentionally, outside its natural place of existence.
-It is called "invasive" as it adapts to its new environment while causing significant damage to the biodiversity or to the natural habitats.
-It is also sometimes called "invasive species".
+An invasive alien species is a living organism (animal or plant) that has been introduced by humans, either intentionally or unintentionally, outside its natural environment.
+It is called "invasive" as it adapts to its new environment while causing significant damage to the biodiversity or the ecosystem services that it provides.

 A growing threat

 The problem of invasive alien species is global.
-It is also considered as the second leading cause of loss of biodiversity worldwide after the loss of natural habitats (e.g. due to the conversion of these habitats into agricultural areas, industrial areas or areas for human habitation).
+It is also considered to be the second leading cause of biodiversity loss worldwide after the loss of natural habitats (e.g. due to the conversion of these habitats into agricultural areas, industrial areas or areas for human habitation).

 IAS can also cause significant economic damage which is estimated at €12.5 billion per year for the European Union.
 Direct economic losses affect certain sectors such as agriculture, aquaculture, fishing or forestry, through, for example, the introduction of diseases.

 Their control and elimination may also result in significant costs that must be borne collectively by society through the budgets of the public authorities.